ConductionNL/commonground-gateway/README.md

 The common gateway control panel can be found on http://localhost:8000 on default setups.

-The default credentials for the common gateway are:
+The default credentials for the common gateway are:<br>
-Username: no-reply@test.com
+Username: no-reply@test.com<br>
 Password: !ChangeMe!

 > **Using Ubuntu?**<br>